gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reflections-on-typogenetics.md

 In an [interview](https://youtu.be/R9Plq-D1gEk?si=-uQe6GJrdUg9m6eh&t=290) with the Numberphile YouTube channel, Conway explains that the rules of the Game of Life were discovered through a process of trial and error.

-> &ldquo;[The Game of Life] was different for quite a long time.
+> "[The Game of Life] was different for quite a long time.
 We tinkered with these rules and finally came up with the ones I said.
 And they really seemed to have very nice properties.
 Namely [we] didn't seem to be able to predict what would happen.
 And in the end we succeeded in proving essentially anything could happen.
-These things could do any kind of computation you wanted to do.&rdquo; &mdash; John Horton Conway
+These things could do any kind of computation you wanted to do." -- John Horton Conway

 ### Genotype Networks